30x/apigeectl/README.md

 This project is a command line interface that wraps the Shipyard build and deploy APIs.

-**This is not meant to replace `kubectl`, but merely to wrap the many available API resources of Shipyard**
+**While the usage is similar to `kubectl`, this is not meant to replace `kubectl`, but merely to wrap the many available API resources of Shipyard**

 ###Installation
 From your Go workspace, run the following: